onthegomap/planetiler/planetiler-examples/README.md

 First, make a copy of this example project.
 It contains:

-- [pom.xml](./pom.xml) - build instructions for Maven:
+- [standalone.pom.xml](./standalone.pom.xml) - build instructions for Maven:
   - `com.onthegomap:planetiler-core` main Planetiler dependency
   - `com.onthegomap:planetiler-core` test dependency for test utilities
-  - `maven-assembly-plugin` build plugin configuration to create a single executable jar file from `mvn package` goal command
+  - `maven-assembly-plugin` build plugin configuration to create a single executable jar file from Maven's `package` goal command
-- `child.pom.xml` exists for the parent pom.xml to treat this as a child project, you can remove it to run as a standalone project
+- `pom.xml` exists for the parent pom.xml to treat this as a child project, you can replace with `standalone.pom.xml` or append `--file standalone.pom.xml` to every maven command to run as a standalone project.
 - [src/main/java/com/onthegomap/planetiler/examples](src/main/java/com/onthegomap/planetiler/examples) - some minimal
   example map profiles:
   - [ToiletsOverlay](src/main/java/com/onthegomap/planetiler/examples/ToiletsOverlay.java) - demonstrates how to build a